 - Competition: Many suppliers/groups fighting on multiple fronts

-- Evaluating the ROI of network analytics and automation
+- Evaluating the ROI of network observability and automation

-- Network equipment vendors: Products, positions, and potential impact on network analytics and automation
+- Network equipment vendors: Products, positions, and potential impact on network observability and automation

 - Mergers and acquisitions accelerate advancements and adoption

-- The role and impact of network analytics and automation on network-as-a-service (NaaS) developments and adoption
+- The role and impact of network analytics on network-as-a-service (NaaS) developments and adoption

 - The enterprise IT journey in network automation: Analysis to action, scripting to programming, operating to optimizing, test to governance

-- Network Analytics and Automation: Examining Real-World ROI
+- Network Observability and Automation: Examining Real-World ROI

-- Support Services: Keys to Delivery in Network Analytics
+- Support Services: Keys to Delivery in Network Observability

 - IDC Innovators: Network Automation Tools and Utilities